The Ramblers (draft)

 “Underneath the lantern,

-By the barrack gate
+By the barracks gate

-As part of the 2630th Transportation Corps Motor Transport Battalion for the Penisular Base Section, he arrived to its organization, completion of support for Operation Torch, and its landing in Salerno.
+As part of the 2630th Transportation Corps Motor Transport Battalion for the Penisular Base Section, he arrived to its organization, completed support for Operation Torch, and its landing in Salerno.
 His battalion had rehabilitated the roads now taking him to the Spanish Steps looked upon by the Hassler Villa.
 As he drove the busy thoroughfares along Capitoline Hill and pocketed the note Joyce had written, confused emotions tugged him between the listless uncertainties of home life, the pulse she enlivened in him, incessantly barked orders, and discovering for the first time the aura of recognition.
 The distraction diverted his attention from the landmarks he learned about in his favorite Robert Graves history novels.

 Towering above the summit of the Spanish Steps, the cream colored hotel painted itself as a cumulus cloud for the Roman sky, its Renaissance facade catching the amber light of early afternoon.
-Below the Via Sistina, the hotel’s gardens surged toward the exhaust worn Piazza di Spagna.
+Below the Via Sistina, the hotel’s gardens surged toward the exhaust-worn Piazza di Spagna.

 In front of the hotel, two women stood with an officer on the sidewalk.
 The seasoned woman magnetically radiated presence.
 Her younger companion had softer features, the same yearning intelligence, and flowing auburn hair with a copper sheen given no consideration by Lieutenant General John K. Cannon.
 The stars on his shoulders gleamed seniority through his set in and scowling gray eyes that had overseen the strategic bombing of Italy and now the complexities of occupation.

 After parking in front of them, Blythe saluted the Air Force Lieutenant General.
 The women quickly stepped forward.
-The older of the two commanded “I expect to be saluted as well private or I will have you court-martialed for insubordination.”
+The older of the two commanded, “I expect to be saluted as well private or I will have you court-martialed for insubordination.”

 Blythe guffawed, “Ma’am?”